-- A. The steel door and frame supplier shall furnish to the architect (6) complete copies of the proposed steel door and frames schedule and/or shop drawings.
+- A. The steel door frame supplier shall furnish to the architect (1) pdf complete copy of the proposed steel door and frames schedule and/or shop drawings.
 Using the same reference number for details and openings as those on the contract drawings.
 This is to be done within (10) days of acceptance of the General Contractor's purchase order.
-After receipt of the approved door schedule the steel door and frame supplier shall make any corrections to the door schedule and submit to the architect (4) sets of corrected schedules for file and field use. - B. All door openings including wood, aluminum, overhead etc. must be listed on the door schedule.
+After receipt of the approved door schedule the steel door frame supplier shall make any corrections to the door schedule and submit to the architect (4) sets of corrected schedules for file and field use. - B. All door openings including wood, aluminum, overhead etc. must be listed on the door schedule.
 If any opening is not by the steel door manufacturer only the door opening number should be shown along with the type of door (wood, etc.) and a "not by steel manufacturer."
-Include details of each frame type, elevations of door designs, types, conditions at openings, details of construction, location and installation requirements for finish hardware on all reinforcements, and details of joints and connections, show anchorage and accessory items. - C. Coordinate approved shop drawings with all other trades and manufacturers whose products are used in conjunction with the Steel Doors and Frames as listed under Section 08100. - D. Templates: Finish hardware supplier is to furnish templates, template reference number and/or physical hardware to the steel supplier in order to cut, reinforce or otherwise prepare the doors and frames to receive the finish hardware items. - 1.06 Delivery, Storage and Handling - A. All steel doors and frames being supplied under section 08100 of this specification must be properly marked with door opening mark number to correspond with the door schedule. - B. Steel doors and frames shall be delivered to the General Contractor according to the contractors, Architect's, or construction manager's request to insure the proper and timely completion of the work. - C. Deliver all steel doors and KD frames cartoned and/or palletized to provide protection during transit and job storage.
-Welded frames will not be palletized. - D. Inspect doors and frames upon delivery for damage.
-Minor damage may be repaired, provided the finish items are equal in all respects to new work and acceptable to the architect, otherwise, remove and replace damaged items as directed. - E. Store doors and frames at the building site under cover.
+Include details of each frame type, elevations of door designs, types, conditions at openings, details of construction, location and installation requirements for finish hardware on all reinforcements and details of joints and connections, show anchorage and accessory items. - C. Coordinate approved shop drawings with all other trades and manufacturers whose products are used in conjunction with the Steel Door Frames. - D. Templates: Finish hardware supplier is to furnish templates, template reference number and/or physical hardware to the steel supplier in order to cut, reinforce or otherwise prepare the doors and frames to receive the finish hardware items.

+- A. All steel doors and frames being supplied must be properly marked with door opening mark number to correspond with the door schedule. - B. Steel door frames shall be delivered to the General Contractor according to the contractors, Architect's or construction manager's request to insure the proper and timely completion of the work. - C. Deliver all steel door frames cartoned and/or palletized to provide protection during transit and job storage.
+Welded frames will not be palletized. - D. Inspect frames upon delivery for damage.
+Minor damage may be repaired, provided the finish items are equal in all respects to new work and acceptable to the architect, otherwise, remove and replace damaged items as directed. - E. Store door frames at the building site under cover.
 Place units on at least 4 inch high wood sills or on the floor in a manner that will prevent rust and damage.
 Avoid the use of non-vented plastic or canvas shelters which could create a humidity chamber.
 If the cardboard wrapper on the door becomes wet, remove the carton immediately.
-Provide a

-1/4 inch space between stacked doors to promote air circulation.
+Provide a 1/4 inch space between stacked doors to promote air circulation.

-- 1.07 Job Conditions - A. Installer must examine the substrate and conditions under which steel doors and frames are to be installed and notify the contractor in writing of any condition detrimental to the proper and timely completion of the work.
+A. Installer must examine the substrate and conditions under which steel door frames are to be installed and notify the contractor in writing of any condition detrimental to the proper and timely completion of the work.
 Do not proceed with the work until unsatisfactory conditions have been corrected in a manner acceptable to the installer.

-- 2.01 Acceptable Manufacturers
+2.01 Acceptable Manufacturers

 - A. Ceco Door Products

 - B. Pioneer Industries

 - C. Steelcraft Manufacturing Company

 - D. Curries Company

 - E. Republic Builder's Products

 - F. Amweld Building Products, Inc.